Updated on 2024-04-16 GMT+08:00

 Creating a key

-Not supported (depending on Tenant Guest and the project policy corresponding to the cloud resource.
-For example, if you want to manage the VPC tags, select Tenant Guest in the same project.)
+Supported (Tenant Guest and corresponding project policies of cloud resources required.
+For example, if you need to manage VPC tags, select Tenant Guest in the same project.)

 Creating predefined tags